 Not many cars can make a statement like the Mini Cooper.
-In the last decade or so, the brand has seen its range inflate dramatically, with extensions of the classic three-door...
+In the last decade or so, this quintessentially British marquee has seen its range inflate dramatically, with extensions...

 Global luxury car manufacturers are making a beeline for a share of the ever growing luxury car pie in the Indian Market and Mini is not to be left behind.
 Mini already has the Cooper, the Convertible and the Countryman on sale in India.
 And now we have the Clubman – an estate in size of a hatchback.

 The Mini Clubman is supposedly the largest Mini that is being built.
 It measures 4275mm in length is 1801mm wide.
 To put things in perspective, the Countryman is 4097mm and almost as wide as the Clubman.
 The Clubman looks like every other Mini with its round headlamps flanking the large horizontally slatted oval grille which seems to be gaping too much in this case.
 It gets six doors and two each for the two comfortable seating rows and the barn doors for a substantial boot to stow away the baggage.

 The inside is plush as the new generation Minis are premium cars.
 The infotainment screen, the dials, the switches, knobs and everything else is in circles except for the AC vents.
 It gets automatic climate control, rear AC vents, cruise control, steering mounted audio controls and other creature comforts befitting a premium car.